ulrikstrid/ligo/gitlab-pages/docs/intro/what-and-why.md

 }
 ```

-In our javascript program, the initial `storage` value is `0`, and it can be modified by running the functions `add(a)`, `sub(a)` and `reset()`.
+In our javascript program the initial `storage` value is `0` and it can be modified by running the functions `add(a)`, `sub(a)` and `reset()`.

-Unfortunately (???), we **can't run Javascript on the Tezos blockchain** at this moment, however we can opt-in for LIGO, which will abstract the stack management, and allow us to write readable, type-safe and efficient smart contracts.
+Unfortunately (???), we **can't run Javascript on the Tezos blockchain** at the moment.
+But we can choose LIGO, which will abstract the stack management and allow us to create readable, type-safe, and efficient smart contracts.

 > 💡 You can try running the javascript program [here](https://codepen.io/maht0rz/pen/dyyvoPQ?editors=0012)

 ## C-like smart contracts instead of Michelson

-Let's take a look at how a similar LIGO program would look like, don't worry if it's a little confusing at first, we'll explain all the syntactical bits in the upcoming sections of the documentation.
+Let's take a look at a similar LIGO program.
+Don't worry if it's a little confusing at first; we'll explain all the syntax in the upcoming sections of the documentation.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->